mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Corporal Zarca never returned but his journey through the Outrim Void had only begun.
-Now, almost one and a half decades later, the INI has recovered Zarca’s personal video-log from an unknown source.
+Now, almost one and a half decades later, the INI has recovered Zarca's personal video-log from an unknown source.
 The whereabouts of the renegade pirate are unknown and it is even uncertain if he still lives.
 Word has it that the INI is paying premium for leads on him and has contracted several bounty hunters: preferring